 In our house it wouldn’t be Saturday if it didn’t start with a trip to Southampton Common for parkrun.
 Southampton is the busiest parkrun on the South Coast with between seven hundred to a thousand or more runners each week.
-As September parkruns were part of the Spitfire Championship and October sees the thirteenth anniversary of the very first parkrun, I thought I’d take a look behind the scenes to see what goes on to make this fabulous free event happen every Saturday morning.
+As October sees the thirteenth anniversary of the very first parkrun, I thought I’d take a look behind the scenes to see what goes on to make this fabulous free event happen every Saturday morning.

 It’s no secret that, without an army of volunteers, there’d be no parkruns anywhere, and it all begins when most runners are still fast asleep.
 A group of around seven wonderful people get to the Common every Saturday morning at least an hour before the running starts.
 They pick up the parkrun cart with all the equipment and set out cones and barriers to create the finish funnel.
 Meanwhile someone, usually Gareth Jones, rides round the course on a bike and puts up all the notices telling runners where to go and warning other users of the Common to watch out for runners.

 The Run Director is usually there early too.
 His job, at least in part, is to make sure everything runs smoothly and things are properly set up.
 He also has to organise all the volunteers, although the set up volunteers at Southampton have been doing it for so long they don’t need much organising.

 The next people to arrive are usually those who have volunteered to marshal, collect tokens, scan barcodes, tail run or manage the funnel.
 The RD is kept busy making sure everyone knows what they’re doing.
 He has to make sure there are marshals in all the right places on the course and that barcode scanners and timers all know how to work their equipment.
 All this happens before most people even arrive.